immutables/immutables.github.io/style.md

 **Things to be aware of**

-- When there are couple of conflicting styles mixed on the same level using meta annotation, then just one of them will be picked.
-Should not rely on any order here.
+- When there are couple of conflicting styles mixed on the same level using meta annotations, then either may be selected arbitrarily.
+You should not rely on any particular selection order here.
 - Styles are not merged in any way.
-- Styles are applied at package, top level class level, or value type itself if it's nested.
-Styles will not work on attribute level or declared on intermediate nested types.
+- Styles are applied at package level, top-level class level, or on a value type itself if it's nested.
+Styles will not work if applied at attribute level or declared on intermediate nested types.
-- Styles are a sharp tool, expect compilation errors in generated code if style definitions are inaccurate and names overlap, contains inappropriate symbols or java keywords etc.
+- Styles are a sharp tool, expect compilation errors in generated code if style definitions are inaccurate and names overlap, contain inappropriate symbols or Java keywords etc.

 ## Other customizations

 ### Simple annotations

-That could barely be called customization.
-Let's say it is just a reminder that you can use annotation with simple names rather that qualified with umbrella annotations like `@Value`.
+This example can barely be called customization.
+Let's just say that it is a reminder that you can use annotations with simple names rather than qualified with umbrella annotations like `@Value`:

 ```java
 import org.immutables.value.Value.Immutable;